-- 1. In the REC mode, press [SET]. - Use [▲] and [▼] to select the third option from the bottom (White Balance). - 3.
+- 1. In the REC mode, press [SET]. - Use [▲] and [▼] to select the third option from the bottom in the operation panel (White Balance). - 3.
 Use [◀] and [▶] to select the white balance setting you want and then press [SET].

-To do this: Select this setting: Let the camera adjust white balance automatically AWB Auto WB Shoot outdoors on a clear day Daylight Shoot outdoors on an overcast rainy day, in the shade, etc. Overcast Shoot in the shadow of a building, in the shade of trees, etc. on a clear day Suppress color cast when shooting under white or day white fluorescent lighting Day White Fluorescent Suppress color cast when shooting under daylight fluorescent lighting Daylight Fluorescent Suppress the appearance of light bulb lighting Manually adjust white balance to suit a particular light source • For details, see "Configuring the White Balance Setting Manually" (page 117).
-MWB Manual WB
+To do this: Select this setting: Let the camera adjust white balance automatically AWB Auto WB Shoot outdoors on a clear day Daylight Shoot outdoors on an overcast rainy day, in the shade, etc. Overcast Shoot in the shadow of a building, in the shade of trees, etc. on a clear day Suppress color cast when shooting under white or day white fluorescent lighting Day White Fluorescent Suppress color cast when shooting under daylight fluorescent lighting Daylight Fluorescent Suppress the appearance of light bulb lighting → Tungsten Manually adjust white balance to suit a particular light source For details, see "Configuring the White Balance Setting Manually" (page 128).
+Manual WB

-- You also can change the white balance setting using the menu that appears when you press [MENU] (pages 51, 233). - When "Auto" is selected for the white balance setting, the camera automatically determines the white point of the subject.
+- When "Auto" is selected for the white balance setting, the camera automatically determines the white point of the subject.
 Certain subject colors and light source conditions can cause problems when the camera tries to determine the white point, which makes proper white balance adjustment impossible.
-If this happens, select the white balance setting that matches you shooting conditions (Daylight, Overcast, etc.) - You can use the key customization feature to configure the [◀] and [▶] buttons so they control the white balance setting (page 128). - To select "Auto" with the control key (when the control key is configured to select the auto white balance setting), scroll through the settings until " papears on the monitor screen.
+If this happens, select the white balance setting that matches you shooting conditions (Daylight, Overcast, etc.) - You can use the key customization feature to configure the [◀] and [▶] buttons so they control the white balance setting (page 138). - To select "Auto" with the control key (when the control key is configured to select the auto white balance setting), scroll through the settings until " appears on the monitor screen.

-■ Configuring the White Balance Setting Manually
+Configuring the White Balance Setting Manually